IAM Access Management

 - Managed policies that are created and managed by AWS.

-- Managed policies cannot be modified
+- AWS managed policies cannot be modified

 - Customer managed policies